LeeKellyLK/wordpress-meta-tags/README.md

 # wordpress-meta-tags

-Wordpress plugin for meta tags
+Simple plugin for adding meta tags to any page on your site.